 - 1. Understanding rural consumers and their behaviour - 2.
 Application of 4Ps to the rural markets by face-to-face interactions with businesses and customers in semi urban/ rural markets - 3.
-Assess presence and usage of smart phones in purchase/ selection decision-making.
+Presence and usage of smart phones in purchase/ selection decision-making.

-Course Learning Outcomes (i.e., CILOs)
+COURSE LEARNING OUTCOMES (i.e., CILOs)